This Georgian khachapuri recipe consists of baked bread brimming with a cheese filling that’s topped with a rich, sunny side up egg.

 What is Khachapuri?
 Let’s Break Down the Basics

 Khachapuri is a Georgian signature dish that literally, when translated, means “cheese bread”.
 Khachapuri come in different shapes, depending on where you try them.
-They are either boat shaped, flat like a pizza, or enclosed like a pie.
+They are either boat shaped, flat like a pizza, or enclosed like a pie such as Imeruli khachapuri.
 In our recipe, our khachapuri is shaped like a canoe or boat.

 Now, every region has a slightly different tasting khachapuri.
 The American version of this recipe will also differ a bit from the traditional Georgian dish.
 More specifically because the traditional recipe opts for more salty, feta-like cheeses, while the American version tends to use milder, creamier cheeses.